GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 This cookie contains 117 calories.
+> 🥠 What's the speed of dark?

 ### Where you can find me